 Port involvement is a measure of a port's contribution to the West Coast groundfish fishery.
-For commercial fisheries (trawl and non-trawl), this value is measured as the ex-vessel value from the fishery landed in the area as a share of the total ex-vessel value from the fishery.
+For commercial fisheries (trawl and non-trawl), this value is measured as the ex-vessel value from the fishery landed in the area as a share of the total exvessel value from the fishery.
 For this intersector allocation review, the involvement was specific to the species assessed in the portion of the review (i.e., all allocated stocks to trawl/non-trawl).
 As there is no value estimation available for the recreational fishery, however, bottomfish angler trips were used as a proxy.
 Angler trip estimates are not associated with specific species and therefore recreational involvement considers all bottomfish effort (i.e., not specifically tied to allocated stocks).
+Additionally, due to the different levels of data available at the time of this report, recreational port involvement is considered within a state rather than coastwide.